New method for diagnosing ERFACI in global climate models

 Aerosol-Ice-Cloud Interactions in a PPE

 Aerosol-ice-cloud interactions are relatively understudied and poorly quantified in models.
 In a CAM6 PPE, an overall cooling effect from ERFaciice is estimated to be -0.43 Wm-2.
 Strong negative forcing from shifts to smaller ice crystals and increases in ice cloud extent over anthropogenic regions dominates the total response, but loss of high clouds over the tropical Pacific occurs in a pristine aerosol environment.
 We propose a pathway that relates aerosol-induced subtropical low cloud changes to tropical ice cloud changes via changes in boundary layer moisture.
 These findings suggest that the modeled ice cloud response to aerosols can be either aerosol or dynamics-driven.
-Check out our preprint for details!
+See the manuscript for details!

 Decomposing Cloud Radiative Feedbacks by Cloud-Top Phase